 Select a language:

-Award of Excellence Gold PASS Seal Program
+Award of Excellence Gold Seal Program

 The Award of Excellence is a program that recognizes food facilities handling open food that have demonstrated consistent, good food safety practices.
-The recognition will be identified by having a Gold PASS Seal instead of the traditional Orange PASS Seal.
+The recognition will be identified by having a Gold Seal instead of the traditional Orange PASS Seal.

 If a food facility has been determined to be in substantial compliance with the California Retail Food Code following two unannounced routine inspections conducted by a Registered Environmental Health Specialist (REHS), they may be eligible.
-At the conclusion of the second routine inspection, if the food facility has met the criteria, the inspector will sign and date the Gold PASS Seal and issue it to the food facility.
+At the conclusion of the second routine inspection, if the food facility has met the criteria, the inspector will sign and date the Gold Seal and issue it to the food facility.
 The seal will remain valid as long as the food facility continues to meet the criteria at each subsequent inspection.

 • Facility handles open food (restaurants and markets)